Midsumma Pride March

 - Accessible Assembly Point: beside the start of the parade route, between Fitzroy Street and Ian Johnson Oval.

 - Accessible Viewing Platform: located at tram stop 134 on Fitzroy Street, between Park Lane and Loch Street.
-Registration required via the Midsumma Pride March - Register for Accessible Viewing Area form.
+Registration required via the Midsumma Pride March - Register for Accessible Viewing Area form (registration not yet available).

 - Wheelchair Lift: available at the stage.